Medtronic TC 1 Mile

 The Medtronic TC 1 Mile is a 1 mile road race held in the Twin Cities.

 History

 The race's inauguration was in 2009, where it served as the USATF 1 Mile Road Championships.
 It is held as one event in the Twin Cities in Motion race series, which includes the Twin Cities Marathon and the TC 10 Mile.
-The 1 mile race is ran in heats, with gender specific sections for the fastest heats.
+The 1 mile race is run in heats, with gender specific sections for the fastest heats.
 Other heats are mixed genders based upon seed times.
 The race has a purse of $15,000, with additional bonuses for breaking 4:00 or for breaking the course record.